kakserpom/php-sqlx-rs/README.md

 A helper class for safe `ORDER BY` / `GROUP BY` clauses from user input.

-> **⚠️ SAFETY:**
+> __SAFETY CONCERNS__
-> - ✅ You can safely pass any user input as sorting settings.
+> - 🟢 You can safely pass any user input as sorting settings.
-> - ❌ Do NOT pass unsanitized user input into `ByClause` constructor to avoid SQL injection vulnerabilities.
+> - 🔴 Do NOT pass unsanitized user input into `ByClause` constructor to avoid SQL injection vulnerabilities.
+If you absolutely have to, then apply `array_values()` to the argument to avoid SQL injections.

 **Examples**: